Mentor a Student

 TFAS is seeking working professionals in the Washington, D.C. area to volunteer as mentors to college students attending our programs this summer.
 Mentors are matched with students based on several common factors including professional field, hometown, alma mater and political ideology.

-Based on your answers, we will match you with a student and connect you with them by email before the start of the program on June 3.
+Based on your answers, we will match you with a student and connect you with them in May.

 Mentor Program Requirements